European shares pare losses as yields and euro ease on U.S. data

 By Francesco Canepa and Sudip Kar-Gupta

-daily lows on Thursday as a rally in the euro and a sell-off in
+their daily losses on Thursday as a rally in the euro and bond

 The European Central Bank's insistence on Wednesday that